 The Group's foreign exchange risk results primarily from movements of U.S. Dollar against other currencies.
-As a result of the Group's investments and other transactions in Philippine Peso, the consolidated statement of income can be affected significantly by movements in the USD.
+As a result of the Group's investments and other transactions in Philippine Peso, the consolidated statement of income can be affected significantly by movements in the US Dollar.

-e) Interest rate risk
+d) Interest rate risk